tienbg-zigexn/l-d-security-note/reading_book.md

             incident shows me how bad the node modules or node ecosystem is, and auto update is a terrible thing.)
         - Social media
-        - Removable media (The autorun from Windows, I have seen too many.)
+        - Removable media (The auto run from Windows, I have seen too many.)
         - Cloud
     - Risk: the potential impact or the likelihood of an attack, threat, vulnerability.